Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Suitability of Existing Work Motivation Scales

-For the MWMS, we test the model originally hypothesized by Gagné et al. \cite{mwms} (\texttt{MWMS-M1}) and the model which had the best fit in \cite{mwms} (\texttt{MWMS-M2}).
-Furthermore, we test a 6 factor model where material external and social regulation are separate factors, omitting the second-order external regulation factor.
-This model is tested with a hypothesized correlation of zero between intrinsic motivation and both external regulation factors (\texttt{MWMS-M3}) and without the correlation restriction (\texttt{MWMS-M4}).
+For the A-MWMS, we tested the model originally hypothesized by Gagné et al. \cite{mwms} (\texttt{A-MWMS-M1}) and the model which had the best fit in \cite{mwms} (\texttt{A-MWMS-M2}).
+Furthermore, we tested a six-factor model in which material external and social regulation are separate factors, omitting the second-order external regulation factor.
+We tested this model with a hypothesized correlation of zero between intrinsic motivation and both external regulation factors (\texttt{A-MWMS-M3}) as well as without this correlation restriction (\texttt{A-MWMS-M4}).

-\textbf{Evaluation Results.} None of the evaluated models, with the exception of the 4-factor model \texttt{WEIMS-M3}, which does not measure intrinsic motivation, had an acceptable model fit on our data.
-Table \ref{table:cfa_existing} shows the goodness-of-fit statistics of the different models.
+\textbf{Results.} Table \ref{table:cfa_existing} shows the goodness-of-fit statistics of the different models.
+None of the evaluated models, with the exception of the four-factor model \texttt{A-WEIMS-M3}, which does not measure intrinsic motivation or social external regulation, had an acceptable model fit on our data.

-The WEIMS model with 6 factors (\texttt{WEIMS-M1}) could not be estimated due to the factors identified regulation and integrated regulation not being distinguishable from another, which resulted in the covariance matrix of the factors not being positive definite.
+The A-WEIMS model with six factors (\texttt{A-WEIMS-M1}) could not be estimated due to the factors identified regulation and integrated regulation not being distinguishable from another, which resulted in the covariance matrix of the factors not being positive definite.
 This is consistent with the findings of Naderi et al. \cite{naderi2014development}.
-Also for the alternative 5 factor model \texttt{WEIMS-M2}, the goodness-of-fit measures were not in the acceptable range.
+Also for the alternative five-factor model \texttt{A-WEIMS-M2}, the goodness-of-fit measures were outside the acceptable range.